Mary Ellen Carroll: Publications

+Interviews by David Joselit, Hamza Walker.

 MEC was published by Steidl/Mack in May 2010 and is designed to reflect the conceptual system by which Carroll makes art.
 Its chapters bear the titles of sixteen of the 209 categories that Carroll has used since 1988 to organize a card catalog index of her ideas and potential works.
 The book received the AIGA award in 2010.

 "A Modest Proposal/A Modist Prepozel" by Mary Ellen Carroll and Jonathan Swift.
 New York, NY: Presse Endémique, 1994.

 "Without Intent", a documentation of Manhattan.
 Edition of 500, signed and numbered by the artist.
 New York, NY: Presse Endémique, 1996."

 "100 German Men".
 New York, NY: Presse Endémique, 1998.

 "All the men that think they can be me."
 Onestar Press, 2004.

 Awards, grants and honors

 Carroll is the recipient of numerous grants and honors including: